 Here are more details on the Transition Area

+Aid Stations are an essential part of the race course, and can help maintain your energy and effort throughout the race.
+We will have multiple aid stations on the race course staffed by volunteers.
+We will have hydration and refueling products.
 Racers may also carry all of their own aid and hydration on course or leave their refueling products next to the course (socially distanced from others).
 If you place your own aid on course, please be sure your aid is clearly labeled, and that you do not interfere with other athletes on course as you place or access your aid.
 Races begin at 6:45am, so be sure your aid is in place before that time.
-If you place aid on the course, please space it out from the race course and other athletes, so there is at least 6-10 feet distance from the course and other athletes.

 Here are the aid station locations: